ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/kubernetes-fundamentals/configmap/supply-nginx-configuration-using-configmap.md

 description: Simplify Nginx configuration by supplying files through ConfigMap in Kubernetes.
 Discover how to streamline your web server setup with our step-by-step guide.
 Enhance your Nginx configuration management now!
 ---

-# Supply Nginx Configuration Files Using ConfigMap
+# Supply Nginx Configuration Using ConfigMap

-Now, let's see how you can use `ConfigMap` to supply configuration files to applications.
-In this example, we will use `ConfigMap` to provide configuration files to the nginx application.
+Now, let's see how you can use `ConfigMap` to supply configuration to applications.
+In this example, we will use `ConfigMap` to provide configuration to the nginx application.

 ## Nginx Deployment Without ConfigMap